SigmaEval/SigmaEval/README.md

 You may have noticed that the functionality of `SuccessRateEvaluator` is a specific use case of `RatingProportionEvaluator`.
 That is correct. `SuccessRateEvaluator` is provided as a convenience API for the common scenario where any score of 6 or higher on a 1-10 scale is considered a "success."

 Internally, `SuccessRateEvaluator(...)` is equivalent to `RatingProportionEvaluator(min_rating=6, ...)`.
 It simplifies test definition when you only need a simple pass/fail judgment based on a fixed threshold.

+### A Note on Sample Size and Statistical Significance

+It is important to note that the `sample_size` plays a crucial role in the outcome of the hypothesis tests used by `SuccessRateEvaluator` and `RatingProportionEvaluator`.
+A larger sample size provides more statistical evidence, making it easier to detect a true effect.
+With very small sample sizes (e.g., less than 10), a test might fail to achieve statistical significance (i.e., pass) even if the observed success rate in the sample is 100%.
+This is the expected and correct behavior, as there isn't enough data to confidently conclude that the *true* success rate for the entire user population is above the minimum threshold.

 ### Supported LLMs